-On Sunday 6 September, the Victorian Government announced its steps to reopening, outlining how restrictions will be eased and the key ‘trigger points’ that must be met for this to happen.
+On Sunday 6 September, the Victorian Government announced its four steps to reopening.

-Under each of the following steps, businesses will fall into one of four categories: closed, heavily restricted, restricted, or open with a COVIDSafe Plan.
-What a business must do under each of these categories will vary based on the industry they operate in and whether they are in Metropolitan Melbourne or Regional Victoria.
+Under each of the steps, businesses will fall into one of four categories: closed, heavily restricted, restricted, or open with a COVIDSafe Plan.
+What a business must do under each of these categories will vary based on the industry they operate in and whether they are in metropolitan Melbourne or regional Victoria.
 The below provides a summary of the restrictions.
-More information on industry restrictions for Metropolitan Melbourne and Regional Victoria can be found on the following Victorian Government websites.
+More information on industry restrictions for metropolitan Melbourne and regional Victoria can be found on the following Victorian Government websites.

 What restriction levels mean for business

 |Closed:||No people on site except for emergency maintenance and repairs|